wdawson/okta.github.io/_source/_posts/2018-02-20-9-talks-i-cant-wait-to-see-at-iterate.md

 layout: blog_post
 title: "9 Talks I Can't Wait to See at Iterate"
 author: leebrandt
-description: "These are the 9 talks that I can't wait to see at the inaugural Iterate Developer Conference"
+description: "These are the 9 talks that I can't wait to see at the inaugural Iterate Developer Conference."
 tags: [iterate, conference, conference talks, community]
 tweets:
     - "My list of 9 talks I can't wait to see at #IterateConf @OktaDev"
     - "9 Must-See Talks at @OktaDev's #IterateConf"
 ---

-This year on February 27th, my team at Okta will host our first first developer conference, [Iterate](https://www.iterateconf.io/).
-It will be held in downtown San Francisco at [Bespoke](http://www.bespokesf.co/) and will bring in some outstanding speakers from around the world.
+This year on February 27th my team at Okta will host our first ever developer conference, [Iterate](https://www.iterateconf.io/).
+It will be held in downtown San Francisco at [Bespoke](http://www.bespokesf.co/) and has an incredible lineup of speakers from around the world.
 I am beyond excited to see some of the things that will be discussed.
-These are the talks I can't wait to see!
 In this post I’d like to share with you the nine sessions I’m most looking forward to:

 ## 1. Our Opening Keynote with Jeff Atwood

 I wouldn't miss a chance to see Jeff Atwood talk about building great software.
 Not only has he developed the single most important tool in my coding arsenal ([Stack Overflow](https://stackoverflow.com/)), but his [blog](https://blog.codinghorror.com/) has been on my reading list for the last 10+ years!
 I even had a Coding Horror laptop sticker at one point.
 He's a man of outspoken opinions.
 Even though I don't agree with all of them, I respect his opinion and will definitely be fighting for one of the front-row seats to his talk!

 Along with the opening keynote, Iterate will have two tracks, Build and Evolve.
-Build is all about, you guessed it, building sh!t, and Evolve is about being the best programmer and productive human you can be.
+Build is all about, you guessed it, building stuff, and Evolve is about being the best programmer and productive human you can be.
 In our Build track, these are the sessions I’m excited for:

 ## 2. API Throwdown: RPC vs. REST vs. GraphQL